 - Though it’s got its fair share of beaches and coasts, don’t miss out on Sussex’s woodland and inland landscapes – they make for a great day’s rambling, or you can hire a bike and get some exercise while you’re taking in the green and pleasant lands.

-- Or perhaps you fancy getting even closer to nature?
-Axe and Paddle Bushcraft run a series of workshops that’ll teach you and your friends everything you need to know about surviving in the wilderness, from building your own fire to catching and preparing your own dinner.
+- Axe and Paddle Bushcraft run a series of workshops that’ll teach you and your friends everything you need to know about surviving in the wilderness, from building your own fire to catching and preparing your own dinner.

-- If you prefer your adventures to be based more around nature than machinery, you might enjoy a trip to Sussex Falconry.
-You can either sit back and enjoy the aerial acrobatics or get up and close with the owls, hawks and kites and fly them yourself.
+- Keeping with the nature theme, how about a trip to Sussex Falconry?
+You can either sit back and enjoy the aerial acrobatics or get up close and personal with the owls, hawks and kites and fly them yourself.

-- But it’s not all high-octane thrills and getting back to nature – parts of Sussex can really give you the chills.
+- But it’s not all about getting back to nature – parts of Sussex can really give you the chills.
 A tour around Arundel Jailhouse is a candle-lit exercise in atmosphere as the grisly past of the Georgian prison is revealed.

 - Sussex is stuffed with history and attractions, so you can be sure you’ll find loads of tours available – everything from historical and cultural excursions to vineyard and foodie experiences can be arranged.

 - For something a bit more fun, head for Sussex’s most vibrant city and tackle the Only in Brighton tour.
 This lively and fun tour tells you all about the unique side of Brighton, from terrible kings to the town’s surprising connection to Mount Everest.

 - There’s plenty of waterways to enjoy in Sussex too, so whether it’s off the coast or along one of the county’s rivers and canals, why not look into hiring a boat and enjoying a little time on the water with you and your friends?